CoolBitX-Technology/coolwallet-sdk/packages/coin-xtz/README.md

 # CoolWallet Tezos (XTZ) SDK

 Typescript library with support for the integration of Tezos (XTZ) for third party applications, include the functionalities of generation of addresses, signed transactions, and baking.
+The XTZ library supports two styles of key derivation path

+1. PATH_STYPE.CWT (default): `m/44'/1729'/0'/0/{addressIndex}`
+2. PATH_STYLE.XTZ: `m/44'/1729'/{accountIndex}'/0'`

 ## Install